graiola/virtual-fixtures/README.md

 ------
 ## Why ?

 Virtual guides can be used in a co-manipulation context where humans and robots work togheter to complete different kind of tasks.
-As well known, industrial robots have a good accuracy and strength but they lack flexibility in terms of abstract thinking and perception, while humans excel in both things.
+As well known, industrial robots have a good accuracy and strength but they lack the capacity of abstract thinking and they don't (usually) posses a good perception.
-By using the virtual guides it is possible to combine the advantages of both in order to facilitate the joint completion of a task.
+By using the virtual guides it is possible to combine the advantages of an industrial robot with the flexibility and smartness of a human worker, in order to facilitate the joint completion of a task.

 ------
 ## Prerequisites